squirrels-analytics/squirrels-analytics.github.io/docs/docs/tutorial.md

 ## Installation

-Python 3.10 or higher is required.
+**Python 3.10 or higher is required**.
 Confirm the appropriate version of [Python](https://www.python.org/downloads/) is installed by running:

 ```bash
 python --version
 ```

-This should print something like `Python 3.10.X` in the terminal.
+This should print something like `Python 3.X.Y` in the terminal.
+Confirm that X >= 10.

 If this doesn't work for you, or it is not showing the correct version, try `python3 --version` instead.

 Once you've confirmed Python is installed, create an empty folder for your Squirrels project.
-Then, create and activate a [Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/) for the project.
+Although not required, it is strongly recommended to create and activate a [Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/) for the project.

 :::tip